-November 18, 2014 (Issuing date) Total issuing amount of convertible corporate bond \$ 700,000 Cost of convertible corporate bond (5,203) Elements of equity at the time of issuance - conversion option (32,933) Embedded financial derivatives at the time of issuance (980) Corporate bond payable, net on the issuing date \$ 660,884 financial assets and liabilities at fair value through profit or loss" was (NT\$60) thousand as of March 31, 2017.
+• ember 18, 2014 ssuing date) Total issuing amount of convertible corporate bond \$ 700,000 Cost of convertible corporate bond (5,203) Elements of equity at the time of issuance - conversion option (32,933) Embedded financial derivatives at the time of issuance (980) Corporate bond payable, net on the issuing date \$ 660,884

 The elements of equity were stated into capital surplus-stock option at the time of issuance.
-At the time of issuance, the fair value of embedded non-equity derivative was re-evaluated, which was stated into the "financial asset (liability) held for trading".
-The "gain (loss) from
+At the time of issuance, the fair value of embedded non-equity derivative was re-evaluated at the end of every month, which was stated into the "from financial assets and liabilities at fair value through profit or loss".

-The effective interest rate of the third convertible bonds is 1.9183%, total interest expenses amounted to NT\$2,837 thousand for the three-month ended of 2017.
+The effective interest rate of the 3rd unsecured convertible bonds after host contracts separation is 1.9183%.